Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Efficient Estimators for Infinite Horizons under NMDP and TMDP

 \section{Efficient Estimators for Infinite Horizons under NMDP and TMDP}

 Before turning to developing an efficient estimator under the MDP model, we briefly review how we can extend the efficient finite-horizon DRL estimators of \citet{NathanUehara2019} to be efficient in the infinite-horizon NMDP and TMDP settings.
+In these settings, we have acess to the data $\{\cj^{\langle i \rangle }\}_{i=1}^N$ where each $\cj$ follows $\cm_1$ in an NMDP, and $\cm_2$ in a TMDP, respectively.
+Note we do not need any stationarity in the offline data in this section.

 DRL is a meta-estimator: it takes in as input estimators for $q$-functions and density ratios and combines them in a particular manner that ensures efficiency even when the input estimators may not be well behaved.
 For example, metric entropy or Donsker assumptions can be avoided by using a cross-fitting strategy \citep{ZhengWenjing2011CTME,ChernozhukovVictor2018Dmlf,1987CEot}.
 We proceed by presenting the infinite-horizon extensions of the DRL estimators of \citet{NathanUehara2019} and their properties.
 Again, the two DRL estimators present here are \emph{not} efficient under $\cm_3$.